franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-Afterwards delete the folder `SpaceHammer.spoon` in `~/.hammerspoon/Spoons/` and delete the corresponding section in your `init.lua`.
+Afterwards delete the folder `EnhancedSpaces.spoon` in `~/.hammerspoon/Spoons/` and delete the corresponding section in your `init.lua`.

 ## Notes

 ### Hyper Key

-SpaceHammer (and other applications for that matter) can benefit from setting the Caps Lock key up as so called hyper key, which basically means that you get an additional modifier key, as - due to the impracticality of pressing four keys at once - you would hardly be tempted to use the combination of four modifiers otherwise.
+EnhancedSpaces (and other applications for that matter) can benefit from setting the Caps Lock key up as so called hyper key, which basically means that you get an additional modifier key, as - due to the impracticality of pressing four keys at once - you would hardly be tempted to use the combination of four modifiers otherwise.

 Among others, you can use the application [Karabiner Elements](https://karabiner-elements.pqrs.org/) for creating such a hyper key.